Thathsara-Dassanayake/Depth-Camera/README.md

 ## Software Integration and Programming Analysis
 This section provides a comprehensive overview of the programming aspects of our depth camera project, detailing the implementation and testing processes involved in capturing images, calibrating cameras, detecting objects, matching features, and calculating depth.

+1. Capturing the Image
+* Implement a code to capture a photo from the USB webcam when the ’S’ key is pressed.
+* Used OpenCV to interact with the USB webcam and capture images.
+The code allows capturing images by pressing the ’S’ key and exits on pressing ’Q’ or interrupt.